madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 26th of February, 2019
+  - It's another sunny day and that calls for another song.
+California Dreamin' by The Mamas & The Papas.

 ### 25th of February, 2019
   - Aquarius (Let the Sunshine in) by the 5th Dimension and Her Morning Elegance by Oren Lavie.
 I know you know them both, but they fit the day and you so